mccloudaero/goliath-quadcopter/avionics/README.md

 ### Customize Configuration
 While, the Pixhawk firmware does not require modification, the controller does need custom configuration for Goliath.

-#### Configuration File
+* config.txt
-The configuration file on the SD card is at: /etc/config.txt
+  Copy config.txt to the on the SD card at: /etc/config.txt

-#### Mixers
+* mixer
-Goliath requires a custom mixer file for both main and aux.
-The mixer files are placed at /etc/mixers/
+  Copy quad_x_variable_pitch_gas.main.mix on to the SD card at: /etc/mixers/

 Details on how to make custom mixer files can be found at http://dev.px4.io/concept-mixing.html